PhD students who wish to study at Goldsmiths can bid for the 37 studentships available within SeNSS

 There are a variety of flexible routes for research and training, depending on your background and the research you’re planning to undertake.

-If you don’t already have a Masters degree with an extensive methods component then this is the route you should probably apply for: 1 year funded to do a research Masters, followed by 3 years funded to do your PhD.
+If you don’t already have a Masters degree with an extensive methods component then you should consider applying for a 1+3 route, which offers 1 years funding to undertake a research Masters, followed by 3 years funding to undertake your PhD.

-If you already have a Masters degree with an extensive research component (eg a research Masters offered by an ESRC DTC) then you will need to apply for this route: 3 years funding to do your PhD.
+If you already have a Masters degree with an extensive research component (eg a research Masters offered by an ESRC DTC) then you will need to apply for this route which offers 3 years funding to do your PhD.

 Some of our departments don’t offer a suitable research Masters, but instead offer a +4 route: 4 years funding to do your PhD, taking core research training courses from the DTP in your first year.
-You’ll cover the same material as the students doing the 1+3 route, but you don’t get a Masters degree at the end of your first year.
+You will cover the same material as the students doing the 1+3 route, but you will not receive a separate Masters degree.

 Eligible subject areas